Check Out What Whales Are Doing With KLAC - Benzinga

-A whale with a lot of money to spend has taken a noticeably bullish stance on KLA.
+Someone with a lot of money to spend has taken a bearish stance on KLA KLAC.

-Looking at options history for KLA KLAC we detected 10 strange trades.

 What's The Price Target?